quixio/quix-streams/README.md

 ### Installing on M1/M2 Mac

-To install Quix Streams on apple silicon (M1 and M2-based) Macs, rosetta amd64 emulation is necessary at this time.
+We are working very hard to support apple silicon (M1 and M2-based) Macs natively.
+To install Quix Streams in meantime on apple silicon, rosetta amd64 emulation is necessary at this time.
 Follow these instructions:

 1. To make sure you have Rosetta installed, open Mac Terminal, and run the command `softwareupdate --install-rosetta`.